New South Wales Major League

 The NSW State Baseball League (previously known as the New South Wales Major League) is the highest amateur level of play for the sport of baseball in New South Wales.
-The league is currently composed of 9 baseball clubs predominantly from Sydney, with one club from the Central Coast.
-The current 1st Grade Champions are the Penrith Panthers, and the current Club Champions are the Baulkham Hills Kookaburras.
+The league is currently composed of 8 baseball clubs from Sydney.
+The current 1st Grade Champions are the Blacktown Workers, and the current Club Champions are also the Blacktown Workers.

 Structure

 The NSW State Baseball League is composed of four separate divisions of play.
 Each club participating is required to field a team in each division, of: